vaskocuturilo/TechInterview/README.md

 # TechInterview
-The application for tech Interview
+This application helps prepare for a technical interview.